 European Technical Assessment (ETA)

-The European Technical Assessment allows you to market construction products throughout Europe that are not or not fully covered by a harmonised standard.
-DIBt is one of the leading Technical Assessment Body (TAB) issuing ETAs and the only such body designated by Germany.
-We will help you on your way to Europe.
+The European Technical Assessment (ETA) is a voluntary pathway to CE marking for non-standard construction products.
+It allows you to market your construction product throughout Europe even if it is not covered by a harmonised standard.
+DIBt is one of the leading Technical Assessment Bodies (TAB) issuing ETAs and the only such body designated by Germany.
+We are happy to guide you on your journey to Europe.

 A passport for Europe

 The ETA is a product performance assessment that leads to CE marking.
-With it you can market your product in the entire European Economic Area, Switzerland and Turkey.
+It allows you to market your construction product across the entire European Economic Area, Switzerland and Turkey.
 In many cases, the ETA also opens doors worldwide.

 You can find practical ETA information for individual product groups in our Information portal for construction products and techniques.

-To learn more about the ETA procedure, please watch this video:
+To learn more about the ETA route, feel free to watch this video:

 © DIBt, January 2017